 6. Buy Local Food

 Similar to buying gifts from small businesses, try getting your holiday dinner from local food markets.
 Buying locally grown or sourced food has a ton of benefits for the environment.
 First and foremost, buying local food reduces food miles.
 This results in less air pollution, greenhouse gas emissions, and our dependence on fossil fuels.
+Think local this festive period to help combat climate change and you can have a great Christmas dinner, too!

 Purchasing locally grown produce also ensures that local farms are there to stay instead of possibly turning into commercial or industrial buildings.
 Also, farms act as a home for many different animals and insects.
 Lastly, many local farms and food markets tend to stay away from using harmful pesticides and chemicals when growing their food because they know their consumer understands how their food is being grown, unlike food grown thousands of miles away.